2024-01-18 22:52:02

 A team of surgeons externally connected a pig liver to a brain-dead human body and watched it successfully filter blood.
 This is a step towards the possibility of applying the technique in patients who have liver failure.

 The University of Pennsylvania announced the groundbreaking experiment Thursday, which employs a new strategy for animal-to-human transplants.
-In this case, the pig’s liver was used outside the donated body and not internally, creating a “bridge” that could help diseased livers do the work of cleaning blood externally, like a kind of dialysis.
+In this case, the pig’s liver was used outside the donated body and not internally, creating a “bridge” that might help diseased livers do the work of cleaning blood externally, like a kind of dialysis.

 In recent years, kidneys from genetically modified pigs have been temporarily transplanted into brain-dead donors to test their function, and two men received pig heart transplants, although both died within months.